Contact Tel: 604-822-2578

 At the Time of Death

 As soon as possible after death has occurred, the executor, next of kin or health care professional must contact the UBC Body Donation Program at 604-822-2578.
 Prolonged delay in notification can result in the decline of the donation.
 Please note that as a condition of acceptance to the program, we must receive the body within 72 hours of death.
 If death occurs outside regular business hours (8am-4pm, Mon-Fri), please leave us a detailed message, then contact Alternatives Funeral and Cremation Services at 604-857-5779.
 If a funeral service is desired it is strongly recommended that it take place in the form of a memorial service without the presence of the body.
 It is suggested that arrangements be made for this type of service prior to death. **In order to determine if a body is appropriate for donation, our staff must first contact the physician and family of the deceased.
 A medical history for the deceased will only be obtained after death.
-The executor/next of kin and physician will be notified once we determine if the donation can proceed.** Once accepted, we will make all of the necessary arrangements for transport of the body by our approved funeral home and licensed transport provider to UBC.
-If declined, it will be the responsibility of the executor or next of kin to make alternate arrangements for the deceased.
+The executor/next of kin and physician will be notified once we determine if the donation can proceed.** Once accepted, we will make all of the necessary arrangements and cover all costs for transport to UBC by our approved and licensed transport provider.
+If declined, it will be the responsibility of the executor or next of kin to make alternate arrangements for the deceased..

 Accepted donations will remain under the care of the University for a period of six months to three years.
 In addition, if an individual has specified on their consent form that their remains be donated indefinitely, then a portion may be retained for use in teaching, training and research.
 After use, the University will arrange for cremation of the remains by Alternative Funeral and Cremation Services, and the executor/next-of-kin will be contacted to collect the ashes.
 All cremated remains must be claimed at this time.
 The University will bear the cost of cremation and simple urns.
 The executor/next of kin is responsible for providing any special urns, burial plots, monuments or memorial services for the donor.